...from Hell

-The programme began on 14 July 1997 with Neighbours from Hell.
+The programme began on 14 July 1997 initially with Neighbours from Hell.
 This was originally a one-off documentary to compete against the BBC with their current boom of docusoaps including Airport and The Cruise.
 This was soon followed up with the popular Holidays from Hell.
 The two aforementioned programmes are the most well known of the series.

 The documentary was originally best noted for its dramatic 'flame-filled' title sequence, indicating a situation that could have originated literally 'from hell'.

 It was narrated mainly by ex-Fawlty Towers actor, Andrew Sachs although others have included Ross Kemp and Fiona Foster.

-In total, all 37 episodes were produced.
+In total, 37 episodes were produced.

 The disasters-based documentary finally ceased operations for good in July 2010.